Cryptic pregnancy

-The term cryptic pregnancy is used by medical professionals to describe a pregnancy that is not recognized by the person who is pregnant until they are in labor or have given birth.
-The term is also used online for a special form of false pregnancy (pseudocyesis), or delusion of pregnancy, in which a person who has no medical verification of pregnancy believes that they are pregnant.
+The term cryptic pregnancy is used by medical professionals to describe a pregnancy that is not recognized by the woman who is pregnant until she is in labor or has given birth.
+The term is also used online for a special form of false pregnancy (pseudocyesis), or delusion of pregnancy, in which a woman who has no medical verification of pregnancy believes that she is pregnant.

 Medically cryptic pregnancies

 The television series I Didn't Know I Was Pregnant shared the stories of women who had experienced medically cryptic pregnancies.
 They did not realize they were pregnant until they were in labor or had given birth.
-Nearly all the featured stories involved women who had intermittent bleeding throughout pregnancy that they misinterpreted as their period, while some cited not having regular periods due to polycystic ovarian syndrome (PCOS), or other conditions that are associated with infertility.
+Nearly all the featured stories involved women who had intermittent bleeding throughout pregnancy that they misinterpreted as menstruation, while some cited not having regular periods due to polycystic ovarian syndrome (PCOS), or other conditions that are associated with infertility.
 The women involved often did not gain weight or experience other major symptoms of pregnancy, such as morning sickness or breast sensitivity.
 Those who did experience some symptoms of pregnancy either claimed to attribute the symptoms to an existing condition, claimed to have taken a home pregnancy test and gotten a negative result, or both.

 A few of the stories involved women who had known they were pregnant and experienced an early miscarriage, only to realize they were still pregnant when the baby was being born.
-It is common that after the birth the new parent looks back and realizes that there were some signs of pregnancy they had ignored.
+It is common that after the birth the new mother looks back and realizes that there were some signs of pregnancy she had ignored.
 For women who have had a typical pregnancy, the assumption is that there is no way to not "feel" a pregnancy.
 However, obstetricians on the show explained that, depending on the position of the placenta, the sensations of a baby moving can be minimal.
 In 2015, the show's spin off, I Still Didn't Know I Was Pregnant, featured women who had experienced multiple medically cryptic pregnancies.